getopenwater/OpenWater.ApiClient/JSAPI.md

 - `onRowOpen(handler)` - event is triggered when row nested form is rendered.
 Handler receives `nestedFieldApi` as parameter.
   - `handler: (nestedFieldApi) => void` - function to handle `rowOpen` event.
 Receives instance of nested field API with the following schema:
     - `getField(alias: string)` - returns api object for concrete nested field.
+- `offRowOpen(handler)` - unsubscribe specified handler from row open event (unsubscribes all handlers if no handler is specified).
+- `onTableChange(handler)` - event is triggered when any of the following occur: row added, row updated, row deleted, row reordered.
+  - `handler: () => void` - function to handle the above events.
+- `offTableChange(handler)` - unsubscribe specified handler attached to `onTableChange` (unsubscribes all handlers if no handler is specified).
+- `onRowAdded(handler)` - event is triggered when new row is added (both via UI and API).
+Handler receives `data` as parameter.
+  - `handler: (data) => void` - function to handle row added event.
+Receives an object with auxiliary information:
+    - `rowIndex: number` - index of the added row.
+- `offRowAdded(handler)` - unsubscribe specified handler from row added event (unsubscribes all handlers if no handler is specified).
+- `onRowUpdated(handler)` - event is triggered when existing row is updated via UI.
+Handler receives `data` as parameter.
+  - `handler: (data) => void` - function to handle row updated event.
+Receives an object with auxiliary information:
+    - `rowIndex: number` - index of the updated row.
+- `offRowUpdated(handler)` - unsubscribe specified handler from row updated event (unsubscribes all handlers if no handler is specified).
+- `onRowDeleted(handler)` - event is triggered when row is deleted (both via UI and API).
+Handler receives `data` as parameter.
+  - `handler: (data) => void` - function to handle row deleted event.
+Receives an object with auxiliary information:
+    - `rowIndex: number` - index of the deleted row.
+- `offRowDeleted(handler)` - unsubscribe specified handler from row deleted event (unsubscribes all handlers if no handler is specified).
+- `onRowReordered(handler)` - event is triggered when rows are reordered.
+  - `handler: () => void` - function to handle row reordered event.
+- `offRowReordered(handler)` - unsubscribe specified handler from row reordered event (unsubscribes all handlers if no handler is specified).

 ### Date